Trump treated with experimental antibody cocktail for COVID-19 | Health

 Trump treated with experimental antibody cocktail for COVID-19

-President Donald Trump has been treated with an experimental antibody cocktail for COVID-19 and "remains fatigued but in good spirits," the president's physician, Dr. Sean Conley, said on Friday.

-Conley said in a statement that the president received an intravenous dose of Regeneron Pharmaceuticals Inc's dual antibody and was also taking zinc, vitamin D, famotidine, melatonin and aspirin.
+President Donald Trump has been treated with an experimental antibody cocktail for COVID-19 and is moving to a military hospital as a precautionary measure, White House officials said on Friday.
+The president's physician, Dr. Sean Conley, said in a statement that Trump "remains fatigued but in good spirits" after receiving an intravenous dose of Regeneron Pharmaceuticals Inc's dual antibody.
+Trump was also taking immune system boosters zinc and vitamin D, aspirin, and other generic drugs.

+Trump, 74, walked to a helicopter on Friday before being moved to a special suite at Walter Reed National Military Medical Center in Bethesda, Maryland, for the next few days.
 Regeneron's drug, REGN-COV2, is part of a class of experimental COVID-19 drugs known as monoclonal antibodies: manufactured copies of human antibodies to the virus that are being studied for use in patients with early illness.

+Eli Lilly & Co has also announced encouraging early data from a trial of its coronavirus antibody, and said it is seeking an emergency authorization from the FDA.
+Shares of Regeneron rose about 3% in after hours trade, following the announcement that Trump was given the drug.

 Trump is also taking the heartburn drug famotidine - often sold in the U.S. under the brand name Pepcid.
-Although the drug has not been shown to work against coronavirus, researchers are studying it as a possible treatment.
+Although the drug has not been shown to work against COVID-19, researchers are studying it as a possible treatment.
+Zinc and vitamin D are believed to boost the immune system.
+Melatonin is a hormone that helps to regulate daily body rhythms.
+Trump has said in the past that he takes a daily low-dose aspirin, which is recommended for some adults at increased risk of heart attack or stroke.

 - READ MORE ON: